g0v-data/g0v-hackmd-archive/notes/slgy2-DKTL6guCu2XocwSw.md

 ---
-tags: intl, Code for Japan
+tags: Code for Japan, g0v-intl
 ---
 # Code for Japan Summit 2025 投稿